Diezaztek/Smart-plug/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 You can modify the frequency the python script will be executed by changing the cronjob.
-Also for change the range whereas the plug should turn or on off, you just need to edit the lines 24 and 28 in the main.py file
+Also for change the range whereas the plug should turn or on off, you just need to edit .env file

 <!-- LICENSE -->
 ## License